fontforge/designwithfontforge.com/en-US/Font_Info_&_Metadata.md

 Sadly, the third PATCH version number isn't available in OpenType font version metadata fields.
 Instead, increment the MINOR version number for such changes to hinting or metadata.

+Also, the version should have no more than 5 decimal places, eg `2.00099`

 If you release libre fonts, the [Github Releases](https://www.google.com/search?q=github+releases) features are very useful.

 ## Family Naming